openhab/openhabian/docs/openhabian.md

 sudo openhabian-config unattended
 ```

-Please note that we cannot test HW/OS combos upfront so don't be too disappointed if you run into errors but drop us a note on Github.
+Please note that we cannot test HW/OS combos upfront so as stated in the [README](#../README.md), there is no support.
+Don't be too disappointed if you run into errors.
+Drop us a note on Github.
-If it does not work out, you can also run the openHABian configuration tool in interactive mode:
+If the `unattended` installation does not work out, you can still try the openHABian configuration tool in interactive mode:

 ```
 sudo openhabian-config
 ```

-You'll see the openHABian configuration menu and can now select all desired actions.
+You'll get to see the openHABian configuration menu.
 Start at least with the menu options 11 and 12, then the "Manual/Fresh Setup" submenu entry is the right place for you.
-Mark all entries you think to be of value and execute them in one go to get the full openHABian experience:
+Mark all components / actions you think to be of value and execute them in one go to get the full openHABian experience:

 ![openHABian-config menu fresh setup](images/openHABian-menu-freshsetup.png)